yqrashawn/confluxjs-wallet/README.md

 - `r`: `8`
 - `p`: `1`
 - `cipher`: `aes-128-ctr`

-# EthereumJS

-See our organizational [documentation](https://ethereumjs.readthedocs.io) for an introduction to `EthereumJS` as well as information on current standards and best practices.

 If you want to join for work or do improvements on the libraries have a look at our [contribution guidelines](https://ethereumjs.readthedocs.io/en/latest/contributing.html).